HMS B2: Design and description

 The B class was an enlarged and improved version of the preceding A class.
-The submarines had a length of 142 ft 3 in overall, a beam of 12 ft 7 in and a mean draft of 11 ft 2 in.
+The submarines had a length of 142 ft 3 in overall, a beam of 12 ft 7 in and a mean draught of 11 ft 2 in.
 They displaced 287 LT on the surface and 316 LT submerged.
 The B-class submarines had a crew of two officers and thirteen ratings.

 For surface running, the boats were powered by a single 16-cylinder 600 bhp Vickers petrol engine that drove one propeller shaft.
 When submerged the propeller was driven by a 180 hp electric motor.
 They could reach 12 kn on the surface and 6.5 kn underwater.
 On the surface, the B class had a range of 1000 nmi at 8.7 kn.

 The boats were armed with two 18-inch (450 mm) torpedo tubes in the bow.
 They could carry a pair of reload torpedoes, but generally did not as they would have to remove an equal weight of fuel in compensation.